stride3d/stride-docs/en/diagnostics/STRDIAG004.md

 # Diagnostics Warning STRDIAG004

-1. The property '{0}' with \[DataMember] does not have a getter which is required for serialization.
+> 1. The property '{0}' with `[DataMember]` does not have a getter which is required for serialization.
-2. The property '{0}' with \[DataMember] does not have an accessible getter which is required for serialization.
+> 2. The property '{0}' with `[DataMember]` does not have an accessible getter which is required for serialization.
 A public/internal/internal protected getter is expected.

 ## Explanation